-As with all interview answers, a little preparation for the "Why are you the best candidate for this position?" question is key to your success.
+As with all interview answers, a little preparation for this question is key to your success.
 In order to speak convincingly about your qualifications, follow these tips.

 Getting back to your answer: explain how you can help the company.
 For example, if the company mentioned interest in expanding into foreign territories, and you happen to have lived in one of those territories, find a way to mention that in your answer—note your familiarity with the culture, and of course, if you speak the language, definitely emphasize that!

 - Be interested

 Don't hold back.
 Show your enthusiasm about joining and contributing to the company.

 Planning your answer in advance allows you to state your answer clearly and with confidence.
 The words you use and the tone of your voice are both important to conveying a confident message.
 Practice your answer in advance!

 You will need to sell yourself to the interviewer and convince them that you can make a positive contribution.
 Share an example of a time you successfully made a difference at a company, and whenever possible, quantify the impact you made.
 For example, if you're interviewing for a sales position, and you played a huge role in increasing sales by 10% over the course of 10 months at your last company, mention those numbers!

 Never exaggerate or lie when answering any question during your interview, especially this one.
 But don't be too humble either.
 If you have received any awards or recognitions for your accomplishments in relatable positions, mention them.

 - Be unique

 Pick a valuable yet unique skill or experience that will set you apart from the other candidates.
 You want the interviewer to remember you as a qualified and stand-out candidate.